zhurai/notes/tech/programming/CodeLand2022/Day1.md

 - "Development is a collaborative task, done between humans, please treat others with humility, kindness and be nice to others, even if there are problems "in production stages""
 - Ask for help if needed (hopefully there is an environment where collaboration is encouraged)

+= The Shared Responsibility of Tech Ethics (Erin Mikail Staples)